nostrnests/nests/README.md

 Following NIP-53 using `kind: 30312`

-`service` tag is added to point clients to the API which controls the room
+`service` tag is added to point clients to the API which controls the room access

 ```json
 {